KitronikLtd/pxt-kitronik-move-motor/LineFollowing.md

 The code so far is pretty small, but it can be made more elegant, and potentially run a little bit faster.
 By taking the absolute value of the sensor difference we make the code simpler to follow, but also throw away a small piece of information.
 If the value is positive we know that the right sensor is on the line, and the left is not.
-In the previous code we do this check seperatly, but we can save a small amount of computaion by combining it.
+In the previous code we do this check seperatly, but we can save a small amount of computation by combining it.
 Software can often be improved by iteration, which is what we are about to do in the next section.

-### Step 11
+### Step 1
 We are going to use the sign value to decide which motors to turn on and off.
 Start by removing the ``||math:Absolute||`` block, so we just take ``||variable:rightSensor||`` from ``||leftSensor||``
 #### ~ tutorialhint
 ```blocks